-The Company's litigation relating to contribution and enforcement claims concerning the Fox River have largely been concluded.
-A proposed consent decree settlement (the CD settlement) with respect to the contribution action (originally filed by NCR and API) and the government enforcement action (originally filed by the federal and state governments against several PRPs) was successfully negotiated by NCR and the federal and state governments.
-In January 2017 the government filed a motion for approval of the CD settlement with the federal district court in Wisconsin that had been overseeing those cases.
-Pending its decision on approval of the CD settlement, that court canceled a trial that had been scheduled for 2017.
-Following briefing on the CD settlement, the court approved it on August 22, 2017.
+The Company's litigations relating to contribution and enforcement claims concerning the Fox River have largely been concluded.
+A proposed consent decree settlement (the CD settlement) with respect to the contribution action (a case originally filed by NCR and API) and the government enforcement action (a case originally filed by the federal and state governments against several PRPs, including the Company) was successfully negotiated by NCR and the federal and state governments and was approved on August 22, 2017 by the federal district court in Wisconsin that had been presiding over those cases.
 A final order of dismissal as to the Company in the contribution and government enforcement actions was subsequently entered; one party, Glatfelter, has appealed the approval of the CD settlement.
+On January 3, 2019, the United States lodged a proposed consent decree with the Wisconsin court, reflecting a settlement reached by the United States, Wisconsin and Glatfelter with respect to Glatfelter's Fox River liability under the government enforcement action; a component of that settlement is withdrawal of Glatfelter's appeal opposing the Company's CD settlement.
+Glatfelter requested a stay of that appeal, and the appellate court granted the stay and suspended appellate proceedings on January 15, 2019, pending action by the Wisconsin court on the proposed consent decree.

-The CD settlement is expected to resolve the remaining Fox River-related claims against the Company, subject to any appeals, including the Glatfelter appeal referenced above.
+The CD settlement, if approved on appeal or if, as discussed above, the appeal is withdrawn, is expected to resolve the remaining Fox River-related contribution and enforcement claims against the Company.
 The key components of the approved CD settlement include (1) the Company's commitment to complete the remediation of the Fox River, which is now expected to be completed in 2019 or 2020; (2) the Company's conditional agreement to waive its contribution claims against the two remaining defendants in the case, GP and Glatfelter; (3) the Company's agreement not to appeal the trial court's decision on divisibility of harm; (4) the Governments' agreement to include in the settlement so-called "contribution protection" in the Company's favor as to GP's and Glatfelter's contribution claims against the Company, the effect of which will be to extinguish those claims; (5) the Governments' agreement not to pursue the Company for the Governments' past oversight costs; and (6) the Governments' agreement to exercise prosecutorial discretion in pursuing other parties for future oversight costs and long-term monitoring and maintenance, with the Company retaining so-called "backstop" liability in the event that the other parties fail to pay future oversight costs or to perform long-term monitoring and maintenance.
 Additionally, although certain state law claims by GP and Glatfelter against the Company may not be affected directly by the CD settlement, the CD settlement provides that the Company's contribution claims against those two parties will revive if those parties attempt to assert any claims against the Company relating to the Fox River, including any state law claims.